What is Invoice Factoring and How Does It Work?

 In addition to factoring, another related funding solution is invoice financing.
 This is when a factoring company still gives a business owner cash for their invoice, but the business owner pays back the invoice amount themselves, plus a fee.

-Wondering what is invoice discounting and factoring?
+Wondering about how invoice discounting and invoice factoring are different?
 Invoice discounting is essentially a loan secured against your outstanding invoice, whereas invoice factoring involves an invoice factoring company purchasing the unpaid invoices outright.

 Invoice Factoring Examples